 - YALSA’s Communication Assistant serves as a staff liaison to this blogging team.

 How titles are acquired

-While YALSA's BFYA Committee may receive books from publishers, it is the committee’s responsibility to look more widely.
+While YALSA's BFYA Blogging Team may receive books from publishers, it is the blogging team’s responsibility to look more widely.
 Members must make every effort to seek out eligible titles to consider.
 Other ways to obtain eligible titles include but are not limited to:

 - Picking up galleys at Midwinter and Annual ALA meetings and at other conferences.

 - Examining review copies received in the work place.

 - Browsing new titles at bookstores.